nicklayb/Deck/README.md

 ```

 ### Playing with a card set
-Basically, the card set don't any validation method.
-You could but 5 thousands card of the Diamond Ace and no one would care.
+Basically, the card set don't have any validation method.
+You could put 5 thousands card of the Diamond Ace and no one would care.
 Instantiating a Set does not include any card, it's just a box where you'll put card.
 ```java
 Set set = new Set();
 set.count() //  Will returns 0